MaxencePPierre/ada-project/README.md

 <br>

-Once the parquet files are generated, we can use thhem to carry out different analyses, and each time apply it to all the categories studied to compare them with each other.
+Once the parquet files are generated, we can use them to carry out different analyses, and each time apply it to all the categories studied to compare them with each other.

 <br>